 Objectives of the service

-During the COVID-19 global pandemic, the large amount of infection cases and the emergency context in general, have pointed out some difficulties in the management of sanitary protocols, and in particular for:
+During the COVID-19 global pandemic, the large amount of infection cases and the emergency context in general, revealed some difficulties in the management of sanitary protocols, and in particular for:

 - the detection of contagious patients (symptomatic, asymptomatic, paucisymptomatic patients);